-Henry James was wrongfully convicted of aggravated rape in Jefferson Parish, Louisiana in 1982, and he was sentenced to life in prison without the possibility of parole.
+Henry James was wrongly convicted of aggravated rape in Jefferson Parish, Louisiana in 1982.
+He was sentenced to life in prison without the possibility of parole.

-Henry James was wrongfully convicted for two reasons: like more than 75% of DNA exonerees, the victim mistakenly identified Mr. James as her attacker, and Mr. James’s lawyer failed to pick up on a vital piece of forensic evidence that might have cleared his client.
-Mr. James lived adjacent to the victim and spent most of the day before the crime helping the victim’s husband repair his car.
-The victim was aware that James lived nearby and had seen him three or four times before.
+Mr. James lived adjacent to the victim and spent most of the day before the crime helping her husband repair his car.
 Immediately after her attack, she told police that she didn’t know her assailant but gave a brief description of her attacker.
-It was only the next day, after a police officer presented her with a picture of Mr. James, that she identified him as the rapist.
-The record contains no indication that the victim told the police that she had previously met her attacker, much less that he had spent the previous day with her husband.
+It was only the next day, after a police officer presented her with a picture of Mr. James, that she identified him as her rapist.
+The record contains no indication that she told police that her attacker was her neighbor; much less, that he had spent the previous day with her husband.

-Before Mr. James’s trial, the crime lab performed serological testing of the rape kit and learned that the rapist was a “non-secretor”—a person who, like approximately 20% of people, does not secrete antigens in their body fluids that would allow a serologist to determine his blood type.
+Before Mr. James’ trial, the crime lab performed serological testing of the rape kit and learned that the rapist was a “non-secretor”—a person who, like approximately 20% of people, does not secrete antigens in their body fluids that would allow a serologist to determine his blood type.
 Mr. James, however, is a secretor.
-This serological exclusion was provided to Mr. James’s lawyer, but he didn’t mention anything about it at trial, and so the jury never heard about powerful forensic evidence pointing to Mr. James’s innocence.
+This serological exclusion was provided to Mr. James’ lawyer, but he didn’t mention it at trial, so the jury never heard about the powerful forensic evidence pointing to his innocence.

-After DNA testing finally cleared Henry James nearly 30 years after the crime, the District Attorney’s Office and the Sheriff’s Office moved quickly to rectify the wrong done to Mr. James, and he was released from Louisiana State Penitentiary on October 21, 2011.
+After testing finally cleared Mr. James nearly 30 years after the crime, the DA’s office and the Sheriff’s office moved quickly to rectify the wrong done to him, and he was exonerated and released from Angola on October 21, 2011.